mfesiem/mfesiem.github.io/README.md

 ### McAfee SIEM et al.

-This project aims to provide interface to McAfee products (SIEM, etc).
-Make it more accessible to as many people as possible.
+This organisation aims to provide better interfaces to the McAfee SIEM API with a Python wrapper: msiempy.

 On this website you will found:

-#### The SIEM API Python wrapper documentation
+#### Python wrapper - msiempy - documentation

 The pythonic way to deal with McAfee SIEM API: <a href="https://mfesiem.github.io/docs/msiempy/index.html">HERE</a>

+#### SIEM Command Line tools - msiem

+Most of the core msiempy feature accessible with CLI: <a href="https://github.com/mfesiem/msiem">HERE</a>

 #### Generated PDFs of the SIEM HTTP API documentation